Home of the Underdogs

 Alternate Reality: The City screenshot

 This is yet another Commodore 64 classic that failed to attract a following among PC crowd.
 An immensely detailed RPG (with various weather effects!) on an epic scale, Alternate Reality, like Might and Magic, integrate science and fantasy in its plot and gameplay.
 A very nice-looking 3D RPG with almost an unlimited number of realistic choices (i.e. you can get a job, practice skills, etc.) .
-I just wish I can control more than one character.
+I just wish I could control more than one character.
 Definitely one of the most replayable RPGs ever made, and a must-have for every RPG veteran.
 Thumbs up!

 Reviewed by: Underdogs